patrick-llgc/Learning-Deep-Learning/paper_notes/sfm_learner.md

 The idea is similar to the cycle consistency of cycleGAN as well.

 #### Key ideas
+- Assumption:
+	- No occlusion/dis-occlusion between neighboring frame
+	- Environment is static
+	- Lambertian (pixel value is similar regardless of angle)
 - The scene is assumed to be static.
 To tackle with moving objects, explainability map is used.
 - Use a single frame to estimate depth, with DispNet architecture (similar to Unet).
 - Use all but one frames to estimate the pose and explainability mask, with the same U-Net architecture.